xrplevm/firewatch/README.md

 # E2E test suite

-This project aims to create an e2e test suite for the XRPL EVM Sidechain across all its environments.
+This project aims to create an end-to-end (e2e) test suite for the XRPL EVM Sidechain across all its environments.
+It verifies not only the sidechain’s functionality but also its communication with other modules such as Axelar and Cosmos.

+---

+## Configuration Files and Environment Setup

+Each module will have its own `.env` file and a configuration file following the `<chain-env>.config.json` naming convention (e.g., `testnet.config.example.json`, `mainnet.config.example.json`).

+- **.env File:**
+  Stores environment variables such as API keys, secrets, and the current environment indicator (e.g., `ENV=devnet`).

+- **Configuration Files:**
+  Contain chain-specific, static settings for tests and deployment.
+The application loads the appropriate config file based on the `ENV` value from the `.env` file (e.g., if `ENV=devnet`, it loads `devnet.config.json`).

 ---